AsandaMb/CMPG325-NETWORKS/README.md

 ---

 ## 2) Hybrid Campus + Branches (full build)
-Use the addressing/VLAN plan from `docs/ip_tables.csv` and `docs/vlan_plan.csv`.
+All the needed documents are avalaibale in the hybrid topology zip folder Use the addressing/VLAN plan from `docs/ip_tables.csv` and `docs/vlan_plan.csv`.

 ### 2.1 Devices & links